Lambosaurus/hives-and-torches/systems/actions.md

 `secondary` Your character draws a weapon.

 ## Attack of opportunity
-`reaction` An attack of opportunity is be triggered by a foe performing an `unsafe` action while within your weapon reach.
+`reaction` An attack of opportunity is triggered by a foe performing an `unsafe` action while within your weapon reach.

 Unsafe actions include:
  * Moving (excluding manouvering)